vulcan25/image_processor/README.md

     git clone https://github.com/vulcan25/image_processor
     cd image_processor

 Grab the weights.
 You may have your own.
 I used the file from  `pjreddie.com/media/files/yolov3.weights`.
 Put this file in the subdirectory `processor/`.
-When the `processing` container builds, it copies this in as it then runs the `convert.py` script on the models.
+When the `processor` container builds, it copies this in as it then runs the `convert.py` script on the models.
 With this approach the converted models then become part of the docker image.

 Build the containers: